 Depression can be so debilitating, it can lead to physical and emotional impairments and the lack of someone being able to enjoy their life.
-When I say don’t use depression as an excuse, I’m talking to you about understanding what it is that motivates depression and how you can help yourself.

 I know it’s not easy.
 I’m on medication for dealing with my mental illness.
 And no you cannot just wish yourself happy or plaster a smile upon your face to make everything go away.
 But you can work at dealing with depression to not use having a mental illness to keep you from being a functioning person, member of society and happy in your life.
 You really can.

 Aren’t you tired of feeling depressed?
 Don’t you hate having mood swings?
 Treating people badly because you lash out?
 Feeling as though nobody loves you?
 Or worse — the world doesn’t care about you?